TV Presenting and public speaking

 Drawing on my interest in finding solutions to climate change, I presented part of the Technology episode of Brave New World with Stephen Hawking which aired on Channel 4 in 2011.
 I visited Masdar City in the United Arab Emirates to look at how traditional knowledge and new technology can work together to create a sustainable city.

-My latest documentary is for the series Wild Cities for RTE 1.
-I proudly present the Cork episode which explores all the city has to offer from grey herons to terrapins and dippers to ladybirds.
-You can read more on my post.
+Most recently I presented the Cork episode of Wild Cities for RTE 1.
+The series was commissoned by RTE and made by Crossing the Line Films.
+The Cork episode which explores all the city has to offer from grey herons to terrapins and dippers to ladybirds.
+You can read more on my post and in these reviews.

 I enjoy speaking about all aspects of my work from climate change to wildlife adventures.
 Recent examples include: